petrukhnov/2017/README.md

 Example of allowed symbols: -*^!(

-Different combinations for same value, will be separated by semicolumn.
+Different combinations for same value, will be separated by semicolon.
 Spaces are optional.

 Pull requests are higly welcome!